pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Cleaning states and jobs

-As stated before, if you need to clean some stuff (stop intervals, stop connection to database...) you can intercept the SIGINT signal to prepare your application to exit.
+As stated before, if you need to clean-up (stop intervals, stop connection to database...) you can intercept the **SIGINT** signal to prepare your application to exit.

-Here is a sample on how to intercept the SIGINT signal with Node.js:
+Here is a sample on how to intercept the **SIGINT** signal with Node.js:

 ```javascript
 //[...]